-Here is a gallery of photos from the disused Dieweg cemetery.
+Here are some photos from the disused Dieweg cemetery.
 It’s in the Brussels municipality of Uccle, near the southern entrance to Wolvendael Park.
-I’ve written about graveyards before – in Brussels, the cemetery at Ixcelles/Elsene near the Free University.
+I’ve written about graveyards before – in Brussels, the cemetery at Ixelles/Elsene near the Free University.
 But the one at Dieweg is interesting in a different way.

 Roots embrace tombstones